akosgarai/go_opengl_playground/examples/callbacks/application/README.md

 In the first iteration the most obvious getter and setter functions were implemented (window, program, camera, keymap).
 Now i'm thinking about the drawable items.
 To make it general, i will define a drawable interface, and every drawable object will implement it.

+### Draw

+This function calls the Draw function for every drawable item in the application.